MetPX/sarracenia/doc/Dev.rst

 - a bunch of other modules indicated in the dependencies (setup.py or debian/control)
 - paramiko.
 For SSH/SFTP support you need to install the python-paramiko package (which works with python3 even though the documentation says it is for python2.)
-- (soon?) watchdog ( https://pypi.python.org/pypi/watchdog ) not available as a .deb yet.
-  used to encapsulate directory watching for sr_watch.
+- python3 pyftpdlib module, used to run an ftpserver on a high port during the flow test.
 - git. in order to download the source from the sf.net repository.
-- a running rabbitmq broker (if you want to actually run any code.)
+- a dedicated rabbitmq broker, with administrative access, to run the flow_test.
+  The flow test creates and destroys exchanges and will disrupt any active flows on the broker.

 after you have cloned the source code::